top of page

 Catalyst Living Skills

-Working with horses to reach my full potential
+A unique approach to reach your full potential

 -5108277907239631122_edited_edited.jpg

-Catalyst Living Skills offers several weekly programs for children and adults , with a focus on:
+Catalyst Living Skills offers counselling programs for children and adults , with a focus on:

 • Communication